timthesinner/smart-mcp-proxy/.roo/rules-roo-coder/verifying-golang-tasks.md

 You are in a golang project, to validate changes to golang files:
- - Run `go fmt ./... && GIN_MODE=release go test ./...` if this command exits with a non zero exit code, you need to fix any broken tests before moving forward.
+ - Run `.roo/tools/verify-go.sh` if this command exits with a non zero exit code, you need to fix any broken tests before moving forward.